-Though Category 1 is referenced early in the Bill, the determinants for categorisation are somewhat further back, in Schedule 10.1 (1) (4) and (5) [page 192] and linked to Part 7 Chapter 2 (80 and 81).
-In summary, categories are determined by the number of users of a user-to-user platform (or sub-platform) and the 'functionalities' of that part of a service, which is later defined as relating to the mechanisms of a platform or service.
+Though Category 1 is referenced early in the Bill, the determinants for categorisation are cited elsewhere in the Bill (Schedule 11).
+In summary, categories are determined by the number of users of a user-to-user platform (or sub-platform), the 'functionalities' of that part of a service (its mechanisms) and now, following the commons stages "any other characteristics of that part of the service or factors relating to that part of the service that the Secretary of State considers relevant".

 The Government's response to the joint committee which scrutinised the draft Bill makes it clear that it considers reach is a key and proportional consideration when assigning categories and believes Secretary of State powers to amend those categories are sufficient to protect people.

-Unfortunately, this could leave many alternative platforms out of category 1, even if they host large volumes of harmful material.
+Unfortunately, this could leave many alternative platforms out of Category 1, even if they host large volumes of harmful material - or in some cases, are specifically designed with the intention of spreading harm.
 The duty of care approach is predicated on risk assessment.
 If size allows platforms to dodge the entry criteria for managing high risk there is a hole in the regime.
-Platforms including Bitchute, Gab and 4Chan, house extreme racist, misogynist, homophobic and other extremist content that radicalises and incites harm.
-The Community Security Trust has outlined in detail1 some of the most shocking and violent materials on these sites and whilst illegal material has been present, much of that content is legal but harmful (and would be addressed in other environments, such as a football ground, cinema or on TV/radio).
+Platforms including Bitchute, Odyssey, Minds, Gab and 4Chan, house extreme racist, misogynist, homophobic and other extremist content that radicalises and incites harm.
+The Community Security Trust has outlined in detail some of the most shocking and violent materials on these sites and whilst illegal material has been present, much of that content is legal but harmful (and would be addressed in other environments, such as a football ground, cinema or on TV/radio).
 That lawful material can and has transferred to more mainstream platforms and has influenced real world events.
-The Antisemitism Policy Trust briefing on the connection between online and offline harms details how antisemitic terrorism, like the deadly attack in a synagogue in Pittsburgh, and deadly Islamophobic attacks, like the Christchurch Mosque attacks, were carried out by men who were, at least in part, radicalised online and whom signaled their intent to attack online, and in some cases sought to livestream their attacks online.2
+The Antisemitism Policy Trust briefing on the connection between online and offline harms details how antisemitic terrorism, like the deadly attack in a synagogue in Pittsburgh, and deadly Islamophobic attacks, like the

-Meanwhile, academic research underlines the threat from small "dark platforms" like 8Kun3, including in relation to Covid conspiracy theories.
+Christchurch Mosque attacks, were carried out by men who were, at least in part, radicalised online and whom signalled their intent to attack online, and in some cases sought to livestream their attacks online.
+Meanwhile, academic research underlines the threat from small "dark platforms" like 8Kun33, including in relation to Covid conspiracy theories.

-We believe that it is crucial that risk be a factor in the classification process determining which companies are placed in category 1, otherwise the Bill itself risks failing to protect adults from substantial amounts of material that causes physical and psychological harm.
-The relevant schedule (10) needs amending, to reflect this.
-We recommend adding a new section 10 1(1) (c).
+The existing user-empowerment duties for Category 1 services provide the most minimal amount of friction in the systems of user-to-user services.
+At the very least, some small, high-harm platforms should be required to put these in place.
+We believe that it is crucial that risk be a factor in the classification process determining which companies are placed in Category 1, otherwise the Bill itself risks failing to protect adults from substantial amounts of material that causes physical and psychological harm.
+The relevant schedule (11) needs amending, to reflect this.
 The proposed section would include a fallback option for Ofcom to add platforms presenting a (proven) significant risk of harm (irrespective of size) into the first Category.
-This would be in line with Ofcom's powers in other broadcasting legislation, and means that not all companies are automatically dragged into the arrangement thus protecting start-ups.
+This would be in line with Ofcom's powers in other broadcasting legislation, and means that not all companies are automatically dragged into the arrangement thus protecting start-ups and others.
+At the very least, the Government should confirm that the characteristics a Secretary of State might consider in setting Category thresholds would include those deemed high harm by Ofcom despite not meeting the minimum size or functionality requirement.